What work do we programme?

 From a theatre perspective, we tend not to to programme classic texts or straight revivals - however, if there is a particularly unique take on a piece like this we might consider it.

-We also tend not to book shows particularly aimed at early years/young audiences, as we tend to struggle to get an audience for those shows.
+We also choose not to book shows aimed specifically at early years/young audiences, as we have historically struggled to get an audience for those shows - and do not have the capacity to build a new audience for this work.

 In terms of dance, forms such as classical ballet are not considered for programming as we are keen to platform more diverse and modern forms.